terraform-azurerm-examples/terraform-enterprisescale-starter/README.md

           )
 ```

-Use of rebase and fast forward is recommended for merges into dev and prod.
+Use of rebase and fast forward is recommended for merges into canary and prod.